 I then realized that it was the guts of my little Music Man RD-50, just no speaker.
-I had to try it out, but the best the pawn shop guy could come up with was some kind of horrible, horrible strat-copy-from-hell.
-The reverb didn’t work so I nickle-and-dimed him down to something ridiculous like $150.
+Of course, I had to try it out.
+The best the pawnshop guy could come up with, however, was some kind of horrible, horrible Strat-copy-from-hell.
+The reverb didn’t work so I nickel-and-dimed him down to something ridiculous like $150.
 Yes, I got this head for $150.
 I think it cost me about $50 to get the reverb fixed, so the head ran me a total of $200.

 I don’t need to tell you how much I love the RD-50, so you can assume that my rant about the tone of this amp is the same.
 What is so cool is that this head is so small and manageable in weight that you could actually carry it to a gig.
 This is assuming that there is a speaker cabinet at your gig that is up for grabs.

 If you are a fan of Music Man amps and are looking for another great alternative to dragging around your 2×12, the RD-50 is worth an eBay search.